AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   instructions, but there is also an `official site <sci-it_>`_.
 * **Aalto ITS** (IT Services): Provides central IT infrastructure.
-  Their support for complicated research situations and special scientific software is limited, but they are the first place to contact if not in the School of Science.
+  Their support for complicated research situations and special scientific software is limited, but they may be the first place to contact if not in the School of Science.
 Their infrastructure is used in all schools including SCI, but supported by department teams.
 Their instructions are on `Aalto